Origins of Michael Cohen probe unsealed: Court files reveal what led to FBI raids

 “We are pleased that the investigation surrounding these ridiculous campaign finance allegations is now closed,” Trump’s attorney Jay Sekulow said in a statement.
 “We have maintained from the outset that the President never engaged in any campaign finance violation.”

+Cohen fired back in a statement Thursday: “Jay Sekulow's statement is completely distorted and dishonest.
+As I stated in my opening testimony, I and members of The Trump Organization were directed by Mr. Trump to handle the Stormy Daniels matter; including making the hush money payment.
+The conclusion of the investigation exonerating The Trump Organization's role should be of great concern to the American people and investigated by Congress and The Department of Justice."

-While current Justice Department policy is not to indict a sitting president, there was concern that prosecutors could have been preparing to charge Trump upon leaving office.
+While current Justice Department policy is not to indict a sitting president, there was speculation that prosecutors could have been preparing to charge Trump upon leaving office.